Seeding a New Lawn

 In lawns that contain sun and shade, select a mixture containing 50 to 60 percent Kentucky bluegrass, 30 to 40 percent fine-leaf fescue, and 10 percent perennial ryegrass.

-Heavily shaded areas that receive less than 2 hours of direct sun should be seeded with 100 percent fine-leaf fescue.
+Heavily shaded areas that receive less than 2 hours of direct sunlight should be seeded with 100% fine-leaf fescue.
+In most cases, heavily shaded areas should be planted with something other than turfgrass.
+Learn more in this article: Growing Grass in Shady Areas.

 Buy a high-quality mix.
 Avoid grass seed mixtures containing a high percentage of annual ryegrass, weed seed, or inert material.
 The higher quality seed will be more expensive, but there will be fewer problems.